 Having a good inboarding process can thus save your company thousands, if not millions of dollars.
 This is achieved through a mix of reduced turnover, increased engagement, and productivity.

 There are multiple ways to develop and promote inboarding within your organization.
-Below are several examples that you can use:
+Below are the steps involved in making this organizational change:

+Social connections are key to successful inboarding.
 Make sure you have plenty of ways to promote team cohesion.
-Think of activities like after-hours drinks, team-building retreats, birthday celebrations, and others.
+Think of activities like after-hours drinks, birthday celebrations, and others get-togethers.
 This is not only fun but has a practical use as well.
-Employees who are incorporated into team activities are able to communicate better and have increased engagement.
+Employees who are incorporated in team activities will inboard faster, are more loyal, and have increased engagement.

+Inboarding doesn’t end when a colleague attains a new position within the organization.
 Managers often think: “I was swamped, then I promoted “Ben”, and now I can turn my attention to other priorities.”
 Make sure you let managers know that, just because an employee isn’t new to an organization or team, they still require a lot of feedback for their new position.
-Put in weekly and/or monthly productivity assessments and let the employee know how he or she does in their new position.
+Put in regular formal and informal performance evaluations to give feedback and to let the employee know how he or she does in their new position.

 Internal hires usually have a set of skills that make them great for the new position that they’re in, but they often require training nonetheless.
 This is due to the fact that the position usually comes with new challenges, which the employee may or may not be prepared for.
-Give employees the training they need to excel in their new position and it will pay itself off.
+Give employees the training they need to excel in their new position and it will pay itself off – and don’t assume that because they know the company already, they also know the job.

 Time to embrace inboarding